Distributions and Euler systems for the general linear group: -sites

 We also construct what we call a compact induction functor.
 We do not give the general definition but we illustrate this in the example above.
 Let $F \subset F_1 \subset F_2$ be field extensions (i.e., objects of $\tilde{\cC}$) and assume that all extensions are Galois.
 Let $G_1, G_2$ be subgroups of $G_F$ corresponding to $F_1, F_2$ respectively.
 Let $H=G_1/G_2$.
 We obtain a functor from the category of $H$-sets to the category of $G_F$-sets by inflation to $G_1$ and inducing up to $G_F$.
 This is a typical example of the compact induction functor.
-In our proof of the norm relation theorem, we wish to compute the norm with respect to groups such as $K=Ker[\GL_2(\Z/N\Z)\to \GL_2(\Z/Np\Z)]$.
-We do not need to consider the whole group (e.g., $\GL_d(\A_F)$) for the computation.
+In our proof of the norm relation theorem, we wish to compute the norm with respect to groups such as $K=\Ker[\GL_2(\Z/N\Z)\to \GL_2(\Z/Np\Z)]$.
+We do not need to consider the whole group (e.g., $\GL_d(\A_F^\infty)$) for the computation.
 We can study the problem not on the whole $Y$-site, but within the category of $K$-sets.
 Then to translate the results in the category of $K$-sets, we use the compact induction functor.

+Another aim is to give many examples of $Y$-sites.
 We have given examples of $Y$-sites such that the associated absolute Galois monoid is $\Z$ and $\N$ (the monoid of natural numbers) in \cite{Grids}.
 We study the category $\cC^d$ with the atomic topology in detail in this paper.
 The absolute Galois monoid is $\GL_d(\A_X)$ ($\A_X$ is the ring of finite adeles; see Section~\ref{sec:adeles} for the precise definition).
-In this book, we provide more examples of $Y$-sites.
-The first kind is for classical groups, generalizing the $Y$-sites for $\GL_d(K)$ for $K$ a nonarchimedean local field.
-The second kind is for an arbitrary connected locally noetherian scheme over a base scheme.
-The absolute Galois monoid contains the etale fundamental group, but may not be profinite in general.
+The first kind is for parabolic subgroups of the general linear groups.
+The second kind is for classical similitude groups.
+The third kind is for an arbitrary connected locally noetherian scheme over a base scheme.
+The absolute Galois monoid contains the \'etale fundamental group, but may not be profinite in general.
 We give some example computations in the case of curves.
 We formulate a conjecture concerning this group.
-The third kind is from Riemannian symmetric spaces.
+The fourth kind is from Riemannian symmetric spaces.
 We do not recover the (analytic) topology, but obtain something close.